kalepail/stellar-quest-bounties/bounties/level-2/stellar-accounts-as-a-service.md

         400:
           description: Invalid body.
         500:
-          description: catch all response for other errors aside from the ones listed.
+          description: Catch all response for other errors aside from the ones listed.
           content:
             application/json:
               schema:
                 properties:
                   error:
                     type: string
-                    description: text explaining the error
+                    description: Text explaining the error.

   /login:
     post: